About Dehler Animal Clinic

 Brooke’s passion for helping pets, and more broadly promoting preventative services and the benefits to our “Pet Parents” is something she enjoys in practice.
 Outside of work Brooke enjoys spending time with Stella, her French Bulldog, and 2 cats.
 During Maine summers you will find her spending a lot of time outside gardening.

 Amber spent part of her youth in Massachusetts before moving to Maine and was always surrounded by animals her family took in ranging from cats and dogs to various pocket pets as well as chickens and ducks.
 She graduated from the University of Maine in 2014 with a Bachelors in Psychology and a minor in Zoology where she focused much of her studies on animal behavior and neuroscience.
 She has spent time shadowing a local dog trainer and worked for over three years as a canine animal care technician at a shelter finding a niche in working with shy and fearful dogs on gaining confidence and comfort in human interaction.
-In her free time Amber can be found either reading or playing video games with her three dogs (Maggie May, Faye and Sophie), three cats (Frida, Binx and Kael’thas) and if time permits she fosters kittens for the local animal shelter.
+In her free time Amber can be found either reading or playing video games with her dogs (Faye and Sophie) and cats (Frida, Binx and Kael’thas).